polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

     "name": "My Custom Testnet",
     ```

-    2. Modify the `aura` field to specify the nodes with the authority to create blocks by adding the Sr25519 SS58 address keys:
+    2. Modify the `aura` field to specify the nodes with the authority to create blocks by adding the Sr25519 address keys in SS58 format
     ```json
     "aura": {
       "authorities": [